Unification of Karnataka

-The Unification of Karnataka refers to the formation of the Indian state of Karnataka (then named Mysore State) in 1956 when several Indian states were created by redrawing borders based on linguistic demographics.
+The Unification of Karnataka or Karnataka Ekikarana refers to the formation of the Indian state of Karnataka (then named Mysore State) in 1956 when several Indian states were created by redrawing borders based on linguistic demographics.
 Decades earlier during British rule, the demand for a state based on Kannada demographics had been made.

 Historical background

 During the period of British rule, areas that now comprise Karnataka were under as many as 20 different administrative units with the princely state of Mysore, Nizam's Hyderabad, the Bombay Presidency, the Madras Presidency and the territory of Kodagu being the most important ones.
 In effect, nearly two-thirds of what is now Karnataka fell outside the rule of the Wodeyar kings of Mysore.

 This meant that the Kannadigas in these regions, in spite of their large numbers, did not have an administrative patronage.
 Kannadigas in the Hubli-Karnataka region for example, came under the rule of the Bombay Presidency where Marathi was the official language.
 Those in the Hyderabad-Karnataka region came under the Nizam's rule where Urdu was the main language.
 Kannadigas in South Canara came under the rule from the Madras Presidency which used Tamil as their main language.

 Under these conditions, a feeling of discontent began among Kannadigas outside Mysore.
 Thus, while the Kannadigas under the Nizam felt that Urdu was being forced on them at the expense of Kannada, those in the Bombay Presidency felt similarly concerning Marathi.
 These areas also remained economically undeveloped.
 It was in these conditions that the movement that first started as a protest against linguistic oppression, began demanding the creation of a separate state consolidating all Kannada-speaking regions.
 This was called the Ekikarana or 'Unification' movement.